Published by Head of Zeus, October 2017.

-I wrote the text for this beautiful book of photographs of the North Sea, those who sail on it and its surrounding coastline, published by Thames & Hudson in 2017.
+James wrote the text for this book of photographs of the North Sea, those who sail on it and its surrounding coastline, published by Thames & Hudson in 2017.
 French (Textuel), Dutch (Hannibal Publishers) and German (Prestel Verlag) editions came out at the same time.

 James wrote the text for this survey of the life and career of British painter Graham Dean in 2016.

 LIFE WRITING AND SPACE

-I contributed a chapter to the collection Life Writing and Space, edited by Eveline Kilian and Hope Wolf (2016), in which he examines his writing practice in light of movement through space to generate material.
+James contributed a chapter to the collection Life Writing and Space, edited by Eveline Kilian and Hope Wolf (2016), in which he examines his writing practice in light of movement through space to generate material.
 According to one reviewer, the collection ‘brings together a mix of established names and up and coming talent who probe the narration of lives through the prism of space.
 Drawing on work ranging from cultural critics to hardcore (postmodern) theorists and philosophers, this ambitious volume carves out a new territory for scholars and students interested in the intricacies of (auto)biography’.